le6426/CastOff/README.md

 # CastOff

 CastOff is a real-time, browser-based dueling game.
 Two players connect over video, then cast spells using hand gestures tracked live through their webcams.
-No controllers, no keyboard, just your hand.

 ## How it works